-NOTE: The thermal system may produce steam under certain conditions if your vehicle is equipped with a heat pump (to determine if your vehicle has a heat pump, touch Controls > Software > Additional Vehicle Information).
+NOTE: The thermal system may produce steam under certain conditions.
 For example, odorless steam can come from the front of your vehicle while charging at a Supercharger in cold temperature.
 This is normal and not a cause for concern.

 NOTE: It is normal to hear sounds during charging.
 Particularly at high currents, the refrigerant compressor and fan operate as needed to keep the Battery cool.